ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 s['sound_speed_compressional'] = cod.body.rho
 s['mass_density'] = cod.body.c

-# The shape is now converted to the echoSMs anatomical datastore form with
+# The shape is now in the echoSMs anatomical datastore form with
 # (x,y,z) points defining the centreline and widths and heights for
 # the body size.
 print(s.keys())